-- 1. Select the number of doorbells that will actually be used without including the fixed bell button on the camera module in the count - 2 Activate the desired checkbox - Door position sensor and/or Lock position sensor:
+- Select the number of doorbells that will actually be used (e.g., Siedle bell button module with 1-4 buttons) without including the fixed bell button on the camera module in the count (no display when using a BellRFID module or the MX-232-IO-Box). - 2.
+Activate the desired checkbox. - Door position sensor and/or Lock position sensor:

 Indicate which door sensors exist in the system and which terminal connectors are relevant.
-This is important to receive correct status displays (door open/closed/ locked) in MxEasv.
+This is important to receive correct status displays (door open/closed/ locked) in MxEasy.